r3vskd/running-apis/README.md

 Here's a concise guide on testing CRUD operations for APIs.

   - Firstly, set up your testing environment with the necessary tools and frameworks like Postman or advanced automated testing suites if you're looking at scale.

   - Create: This will involve sending a POST request to the API with a payload that includes new resource data.
 Ensure that the response status code reflects successful creation (often a 201 code) and verify that the resource has indeed been created with all the correct attributes.

   - Read: Test the 'Read' functionality by sending a GET request.
 The API should return the requested resource or a collection of resources.
 Validate the correctness of the data returned and whether it meets the specification.
 Additionally, test for scenarios like non-existing resources or unauthorized access.

   - Update: Next, the 'Update' operation can often be the most critical.
 Utilizing PUT or PATCH requests, make changes to existing data and validate the success of these operations by checking for appropriate status codes and performing a subsequent read operation.

   - Delete: Finally, the 'Delete' operation is tested by sending a DELETE request to remove a resource.
 Confirm the deletion by ensuring that subsequent READ operations for that resource yield a 404 not found status code.

+  # The API

+   The prices of the share market and cryptocurrencies go up and down ever so often, so Python is used to track and predict the market for profitable investment.
+   Even though the markets are volatile, Python automation can provide a trend for a better purchase or sale.
+   We will use python, django and the discord webhooks to send the markets info.